-One of the most established empirical regularities in international business cycle analysis is the countercyclical behavior of net exports.
+One of the most established empirical regularities in international real business cycle (IRBC) analysis is the counter-cyclical behavior of net exports.
 Backus, Kehoe, and Kydland (1992, 1994) (BKK henceforth) explain this empirical finding with the dynamics of capital formation: in the face of a positive productivity shock, the increase of investment exceeds the increase in saving.
 In contrast, the behavior of imports and exports themselves has been largely neglected in the literature.
 They are much more volatile than GDP and both are pro-cyclical, facts which are at odds with the predictions of standard models.
 Inspired by the evidence that a large fraction of international trade is in durable goods, we propose a two-country two-sector model, in which durable goods are traded across countries.
 Simulation results show that our model can match the trade sector data much better than the standard models.
-Our model also sheds light on two other puzzles in the literature: the elasticity puzzle and Backus-Smith puzzle.